The equifibered approach to $\infty$-properads: Commutative monoids and equifibered maps

 \subsubsection{The contrafibered-equifibered factorization system}

-By \cref{prop:TFAE-to-equifibered}.(\ref{item:eqf-rlp}) equifibered morphisms are characterised by a lifting property.
-We now study the resulting factorization system on $\CMon$, which will imply several pleasant properties of equifibered maps. \begin{defn} We say that a morphism of commutative monoids $f\colon M \to N$ is \hldef{contrafibered} if it is left-orthogonal to all equifibered morphisms. \end{defn}
+By \cref{prop:TFAE-to-equifibered}.\ref{item:eqf-rlp} equifibered morphisms are characterized by a lifting property.
+We now study the resulting factorization system on $\CMon$, which will imply several pleasant properties of equifibered maps.
+We refer the reader to the appendix for a brief introduction to factorization systems.

+\begin{defn} We say that a morphism of commutative monoids $f\colon M \to N$ is \hldef{contrafibered} if it is left-orthogonal to all equifibered morphisms. \end{defn}